 A strategic planning session with BHC staff identified that an HCC toolkit outlining key elements for success would help increase their capacity moving forward.
 This will involve collating the perspectives of HCC members with findings from relevant literature.
-An initial review of literature on successful community committees identified several components already promoted and tracked by BHC staff, including establishing a clearly defined purpose and meaning through identifying goals and expectations for the team, and creating a set of bylaws to clarify the roles and responsibilities members.
+An initial review of literature on successful community committees identified several components already promoted and tracked by BHC staff, including establishing a clearly defined purpose and meaning through identifying goals and expectations for the team, and creating a set of bylaws to clarify the roles and responsibilities members.4,5

-Respondent comment: "This was very helpful and exciting to hear what's happening on the ground from a grant perspective.
-It helps me frame our work/collaboration more.
-Thank you!"
 Intentional and targeted recruitment is another important aspect of a successful committee.
 This can be done by using social media, word of mouth, flyers, and recommendations from staff.
 Staff should ensure that the members represent diverse education, income, and literacy levels as well as ages, races/ethnicities, ability, and gender identities to ensure members are reflective of the community they represent.
 Creating a small written application can be helpful to identify members' skills, qualifications, and interests as they relate to the purpose and goals of the committee.
 Once the members have been recruited, it is important that the team assigns roles and responsibilities.
 As a collective, members should come up with expectations and structure for each meeting.